LLNL/msr-safe/README.md

 ## Model-specific registers

 The safety of a particular model-specific register depends on the system environment.
-The sample allow lists provided were developed for non-classified high peformance computing systems where only a single non-privileged user at a time can access a given compute node.
+The sample allowlists provided were developed for non-classified high performance computing systems where only a single non-privileged user at a time can access a given compute node.
 These lists should be re-evaluated for use in other environments, particularly multi-user environments.

 ## Filesystems permissions

-msr-safe is designed to support multiple classes of users, each of which would have their own group and allow list.  **Best practice is to unload and reload the msr-safe kernel module when changing device ownership or permissions.**  If this is not done, a lower-privileged user can open **/dev/cpu/msr_batch** and retain the file descriptor until the permissions (and allow list) are changed to allow higher-privileged users to run and the allowlist remains readable by the less-privileged user, the less-privileged user can continue using their original file descriptor with the higher-privileged allow list.
+msr-safe is designed to support multiple classes of users, each of which would have their own group and allowlist.  **Best practice is to unload and reload the msr-safe kernel module when changing device ownership or permissions.**  If this is not done, a lower-privileged user can open **/dev/cpu/msr_batch** and retain the file descriptor until the permissions (and allowlist) are changed to allow higher-privileged users to run and the allowlist remains readable by the less-privileged user, the less-privileged user can continue using their original file descriptor with the higher-privileged allowlist.

 # FAQ